 A non-accredited research committee is not a ZBO and has no jurisdiction to make WMO decisions.

 The law determines whether a research must be reviewed by the CCMO or an accredited MREC.
 This is laid down in the Central Review Decree (Besluit Centrale Beoordeling, BCB).
-For further explanation, if you are for example an inexperienced investigator, see reviewing Committee: MREC or CCMO.
+For further explanation, if you are for example an inexperienced investigator, see Reviewing committee: accredited MREC or CCMO.
 In practice the accredited MRECs review the majority of research protocols.
-This map gives a geographical overview of all accredited MRECs in the Netherlands.